 Mental Health First Aid is an 8-hour course that teaches you how to help someone who is developing a mental health problem or experiencing a mental health crisis.
 The training helps you identify, understand, and respond to signs of addictions and mental illnesses.
+Find a course near you.

 The Mental Health First Aid course is 8 hours long.
 In your community, it may be offered all in one day or over two or four shorter sessions.